axiom-crypto/axiom-docs/docs/protocol/protocol-design/caching-block-hashes.md

 mapping(uint32 => bytes32) public pmmrSnapshots;
 ```

-caches commitments to recent values of `blockhashPmmr` to faciliate asynchronous proving against a Merkle mountain range which may be updated on-chain during proving.
+caches commitments to recent values of `blockhashPmmr` to facilitate asynchronous proving against a Merkle mountain range which may be updated on-chain during proving.

 Updates to `blockhashPmmr` are made using newly verified Merkle roots added to [`historicalRoots`](caching-block-hashes.md#caching-merkle-roots-of-block-hashes).
 Updates are made either alongside `historicalRoots` updates in [`updateRecent`](caching-block-hashes.md#caching-merkle-roots-of-block-hashes) or by calling `appendHistoricalMMR`, which has the following function signature: